Clown Town

 Spies lie.
 They betray.
 It’s what they do.

-Chief of the intelligence service, Diana Taverner, doesn’t appreciate threats.
-So, when a team involved in a double-agent operation during the height of the Troubles are threatening to expose the truth and lay bare the dark side of state security, Taverner turns this blackmail into an opportunity.
+Regent’s Park’s First Desk, Diana Taverner, doesn’t appreciate threats.
+So when those involved in a covert operation during the height of the Troubles threaten to expose the ugly side of state security, Taverner turns blackmail into opportunity.

-Back at Slough House, the repository for failed spies, Louisa Guy is pondering her future.
-Shirley Dander is wondering if the new kid, Ash Khan, is as annoying as she seems.
-Roddy Ho wants the team to know that his tattoo is a hummingbird, and not, as Lech Wicinski claims, a platypus.
-Catherine Standish just wants everyone to play nice and as far as Slough House’s master, Jackson Lamb is concerned, they should all be at their desks.
+Over at Slough House, the repository for failed spies, Catherine Standish just wants everyone to play nice.
+But as far as Jackson Lamb is concerned, the slow horses should all be at their desks.

 Because when Taverner starts plotting mischief people get hurt, and Lamb has no plans to send in the clowns.
 On the other hand, if the clowns ignore his instructions and fool around, any harm that befalls them is hardly his fault.